 - Alzheimer’s is the only cause of death among the top 10 in the United States without a way to prevent, cure or even slow down its progress.

 - Two-thirds of those with the disease are women.

-- Citizens of the United States develop Alzheimer’s every 69 seconds.
+- A Citizen of the United States develops Alzheimer’s every 69 seconds.